tableau/embedding-playbook/pages/02_auth_and_sso.md

 ## Connected Apps and External Authorization Servers (EAS)

 With Connected Apps (CA) and External Authorization Server (EAS), you have two modern options to implement seamless SSO authentication for embedded Tableau views.
-You can either setup a trust relationship between Tableau Server, or Tableau Online, and your external application (CA) using an authentication token in the JWT standard.
+You can either setup a trust relationship between Tableau Server, or Tableau Cloud, and your external application (CA) using an authentication token in the JWT standard.
 Or you can establish a trust relationship between Tableau Server and an identity provider (EAS) to implement a standard OAuth flow.
 Both options provide additional security and control scopes over Trusted Authentication.
 To leverage either of these methods, you must use Tableau 2021.4 (or later) and the Embedding API v3 to embed your views.

 ### Connected Apps

-For information about using connected apps for embedding views from Tableau Online, see [Configure Tableau Connected Apps to Enable SSO for Embedded Content](https://help.tableau.com/current/online/en-us/connected_apps.htm).
-For information about setting up a connected app on Tableau Server or Tableau Online using the Tableau REST API, see the [Connected App Methods](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_connected_app.htm).
+For information about using connected apps for embedding views from Tableau Cloud, see [Configure Tableau Connected Apps to Enable SSO for Embedded Content](https://help.tableau.com/current/online/en-us/connected_apps.htm).
+For information about setting up a connected app on Tableau Server or Tableau Cloud using the Tableau REST API, see the [Connected App Methods](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_connected_app.htm).

 Here is a short summary of the steps you need to take.
 There are four parts to enabling your embedded view as a connected app.

-1. As a Tableau site administrator, login in to Tableau Online and create a new connected app.
-Or for Tableau Server or Tableau Online, use the REST API connected apps methods to create a new connected app).
+1. As a Tableau site administrator, login in to Tableau Cloud and create a new connected app.
+Or for Tableau Server or Tableau Cloud, use the REST API connected apps methods to create a new connected app).
 Make note of the client ID, as you will need this to create the JWT.

 1. Generate the secret(s) for the connected app.
 Make note of this secret ID and secret value as you will need these when you create the JWT.